-This report describes the design of the prototype for an Silicon Tungsten electromagnetic calorimeter with unprecedented high granularity to be operated in a detector at the International Linear Collider (ILC).
+This note describes the design of the prototype for an Silicon Tungsten electromagnetic calorimeter with unprecedented high granularity to be operated in a detector at the International Linear Collider (ILC).
 The R&D for the prototype is co-funded by the European Union in the FP6 framework within the so called EUDET project in the years 2006-2010.
 The dimensions of the prototype are similar to those envisaged for the final detector.

 Already at this stage the prototype features a highly compact design.
-The sensitive layers, the Very Front End Electronics serving 64 channels per ASIC and copper plates for heat draining are integrated within 2000 $\mu m.$
+The active and passive parts as well as the readout electronics are fully integrated within 2000 $\mu$ m.

-LLR - Ecole Polytechnique - IN2P3/CNRS, France
+&lt;sup>1 LLR - Ecole Polytechnique - IN2P3/CNRS, France

-University of Manchester, England
+&lt;sup>2 University of Manchester, England

-3 LAL - IN2P3/CNRS, France
+&lt;sup>3 LAL - IN2P3/CNRS, France

-4 University of Cambridge, England
+&lt;sup>4 University of Cambridge, England

-5 LPSC - IN2P3/CNRS, France
+&lt;sup>5 LPSC - IN2P3/CNRS, France